heroku/buildpacks/docs/src/ruby/multiple_langs.md

 In addition to this auto-detection behavior, you can specify buildpacks through the `--buildpack` flag with the `pack` CLI or through a [project.toml](https://buildpacks.io/docs/for-app-developers/how-to/build-inputs/specify-buildpacks/) file at the root of your application.

-For example, if you wanted to install both Ruby, NodeJS and Python you could create a `project.toml` file in the root of your application and specify those buildpacks.
+For example, if you wanted to install both Ruby, Node.js and Python you could create a `project.toml` file in the root of your application and specify those buildpacks.

 ```toml
 :::>> file.write project.toml